Naveenkumar-Pavuluri/MyShop-Frontend/README.md

 # 🛍️ MyShop — Frontend

-A modern, responsive e-commerce web application built with **Angular**.
+A modern, responsive e-commerce web application built with **Angular** and **Tailwind CSS**.
 Browse products across multiple categories, manage your cart and wishlist, and place orders — all with a clean and intuitive UI.

 ---